Promoting Indigenous Research Leadership (PIRL)

 Sponsored by the National Institutes of Health and hosted by the Center for American Indian and Rural Health Equity (CAIRHE) at Montana State University and the University of North Dakota School of Medicine and Health Sciences, Promoting Indigenous Research Leadership (PIRL) is a three-day workshop designed to promote the research careers of Indigenous and other early-career faculty working with Indigenous communities.
 The workshop helps faculty investigators foster a sense of community, improve leadership and grant application skills, and receive the career support they need.

-Online applications ARE NOW OPEN (click "Apply Now" at the bottom of this page).
-Applications are due by 11:59 p.m.
+Online applications ARE NOW CLOSED.
+Applications were due by 11:59 p.m.
 (Mountain time) on February 16.
 Notification of selection will occur by March 23.

 Promoting Indigenous Research Leadership (PIRL) includes: